 There is no specific evidence to support the effectiveness of After Bite, however many positive reviews (in thousands) can be read online, including Amazon.co.uk

 I included Moskinto Plaster – Mosquito or Insect Sting & Bite anti-itch relief in this post purely because of many positive reviews.

 Moskinto Plasters are non-medicated.
 Not much information is provided by the manufacturers of Moskinto Plasters on this product’s mechanism or effectiveness.
 Moskinto Plasters control the itchiness and swelling caused by insect bites ‘purely mechanically’ – whatever it means.

 Application of cold compress or ice pack can effectively relieve inflammation and pain caused by insect bites.

 What Is The Best Ointment Or Cream For Insect bites?

 I review many products which can be used for symptomatic management of insect stings.
 Most medicated products come in the form of creams.

-Perhaps the best approach to help with insect bites is combination use of products including cream(s), antihistamine and if needed pain relief with simple analgesics like ibuprofen or paracetamol.
+Perhaps the best approach to help with insect bites is a combination use of products including cream(s), antihistamine, and if needed, pain relief with simple analgesics like ibuprofen or paracetamol.